elastos/Elastos.Developer.Website/content/elastos_trinity/setup/project_setup.md

 A *manifest.json* file is created by default in your trinity DApp project.

 It looks like the following sample.
-You can manually edit it whenever needed:
+You can manually edit it whenever needed.

+Trinity manifest format is fully described in the {{< internallink "trinity manifest guide" "elastos_trinity/guides/trinity_manifest.md" >}}.

    ```json
    {